sphinx-doc/sphinx/Doc-26/library/tkinter.rst

    are commonly known as *callbacks*.)

 add
-   is optional, either ```` or``\ +``.
+   is optional, either ``''`` or ``'+'``.
 Passing an empty string denotes that this binding is to replace any other bindings that this event is associated with.
-   Preceeding with a``\ +`` means that this function is to be added to the list of functions bound to this event type.
+Passing a ``'+'`` means that this function is to be added to the list of functions bound to this event type.

 For example::